Open call: Full Spectrum Curatorship Programme 2022

 - Angelique Spaninks is director and curator at MU Hybrid Art House, Eindhoven, since 2005.
 She currently is a member of the board of The Hmm, RAUM and We Are Public and chair of the Talent Development committee at Creative Industries Fund and the Design Research jury at Dutch Design Awards.
 Spaninks was also the director and artistic manager at STRP Festival from 2012 to 2018, and international curator for the 6th Guangzhou Triennial in 2018.

-- Doreen A. Ríos is an independent curator and chief curator at the Centre for Digital Culture in Mexico City.
+- Doreen A. Ríos is an independent curator and researcher.
 Working with digital art and specialising in digital cultures and new media practices, Ríos’ curatorial practice focuses on hybrid materialities.
 She is also the founder of [ANTI]MATERIA, an online platform dedicated to the research and exhibition of Latin-American Digital Art.

 - Florian Wüst is a Berlin-based film curator, artist, and publisher.
 He has curated film programmes for international art institutions, cinemas, and festivals.
 From 2016 to 2020, Wüst was the film and video curator of transmediale.
 His latest curatorial projects include two exhibitions at the Centro Internacional de Cultura Contemporánea Tabakalera, San Sebastián: Zin Ex.
 From Abstraction to Algorithm (2020) and Zin Ex.
 Body and Architecture (2021).
 He is also co-founder of the Berlin Journals—On the History and Present State of the City, an ongoing series of publications that address the social, cultural and economic changes in Berlin and other cities.